csb6/bthreads/README.md

 to see the features of the library.
 Be aware that this is an experimental project and so subject to unstable changes/bugs.

+The module is tested with 3.7.0, but should work with any Python 3 version.

 ## Usage

 Usage is fairly simple.
-Firstly, you need to create a BProgram object, which keeps track of the b-threads and schedules/decides which event occurs.
-Doing so is simple:
+Firstly, you need to create a BProgram object, which keeps track of the b-threads and schedules/decides which event occurs:

 ```
 from bthreads import *